McClellan Park, CA

 2022 Citizenship

-As of 2023, 99.4% of McClellan Park, CA residents were US citizens, which is approximately the same as the national average of N/A%.
+As of 2023, 99.4% of McClellan Park, CA residents were US citizens, which is higher than the national average of 93.4%.
 In 2022, the percentage of US citizens in McClellan Park, CA was 100%, meaning that the rate of citizenship has been decreasing.

 The following chart shows US citizenship percentages in McClellan Park, CA compared to that of it's neighboring and parent geographies.